 Tetonia, Idaho, USA

 Arild Landa has been engaged in field research on large carnivores since 1982.
 Since 1990 he has carried out a number of large projects on wolverines and Arctic fox in Norway, – and muskoxen and caribou in Greenland.
 Landa is educated from the Norwegian University of Science and Technology and received his PhD on wolverines in 1997.
-Landa has experience as head of research at Greenland institute of natural resources and Norwegian institute for nature research (NINA).
+Landa has experience as head of research at Greenland Institute of Natural Resources and Norwegian Institute for Nature Research (NINA).
 Today he is a senior scientist at NINA.
-Landa has a comprehensive scientific and popular science production as well as being an author of general literature.
+Dr. Landa has a comprehensive scientific and popular science background as well as being an author of general literature.